 - Massage and other manual therapies to restore and maintain motion

 - Heat treatment to improve blood circulation to your back muscles

 - Cycling and walking exercises can be highly beneficial for some people

 - Swimming and other aquatic exercises help you gain and maintain fitness without putting any pressure on your spine

 Physical therapy can be as effective as surgery in the treatment of spinal stenosis.
 A study carried out on a group of 169 symptomatic lumbar spinal stenosis patients (Delitto, et al., 2015) in which 87 underwent surgical depression and 82 received physical therapy demonstrated that physical therapy was as effective as surgical intervention.

-Another recent study on the long term effects of surgery (Kääriäinen, et al., 2015) that included a two year follow up showed that while Impaired lumbar proprioception improves shortly following decompressive surgery it tends to deteriorate over time.
-Furthermore, feed-forward and feed back muscle function wasn’t improved by surgery.
+Another recent study on the long term effects of surgery (Kriinen, et al., 2015) that included a two year follow up showed that while Impaired lumbar proprioception improves shortly following decompressive surgery it tends to deteriorate over time.
+Furthermore, the feed-forward and feedback muscle function weren’t improved by surgery.

 Although it is a painful and potentially debilitating condition, spinal stenosis can be effectively managed by a combination of treatments.
 While surgery might be required in some instances, physical therapies can be equally effective and their benefits longer lasting.